 To understand fractals, we have to start with dimensions.

 For simple geometric objects, dimension is defined in terms of scaling behavior.
 For example, if the side of a square has length l, its area is l2.
-The exponent, 2, indicates that a square is 2-dimensional.
-Similarly, if the side of a cube has length l, its volume is l3, which indicates that a cube is 3-dimensional.
+The exponent, 2, indicates that a square is two-dimensional.
+Similarly, if the side of a cube has length l, its volume is l3, which indicates that a cube is three-dimensional.

-More generally, we can estimate the dimension of an object by measuring its “size” (by some definition) as a function of a linear measure.
+More generally, we can estimate the dimension of an object by measuring some kind of size (like area or volume) as a function of some kind of linear measure (like the length of a side).

 As an example, I’ll estimate the dimension of a 1-D cellular automaton by measuring its area (total number of “on” cells) as a function of the number of rows.

 I’ll estimate the dimension of these CAs with the following function, which counts the number of on cells after each time step.
-It returns a list of tuples, where each tuple contains i and i2, for purposes of comparison, and the total number of cells.
+It returns a list of tuples, where each tuple contains i, i2, and the total number of cells.

 Figure ?? shows the results plotted on a log-log scale.